tombensve/NS-Toolbox/README.md

 ## Groovy

-Since Java went down with the sun, I have now decided from now on to use the Groovy JVM language instead of Java for my GitHub code.
+Since Java went down with the sun, I have now decided from now on to use the very nice Groovy JVM language instead of Java for my GitHub code.
 Groovy is a **far better** language than Java and 100% JVM / Java compatible.
 Groovy have been along for a very long time.
 Groovy had features from the start that Java didn't get until much later, and Groovy did them right.
 Different from Java, Groovy also has real functions, called closures!
 Java have lambdas, bound to single method interfaces creates a lot of limitations.
 In use they look similar, but in functionality they are quite different.

 ### Byte Code